Home Insurance Finder

 The deductible is how much you must pay toward repairing your home or replacing any belongings that are damaged.
 You will have to pay a deductible each time you file a claim.
 Deductibles can either be a set amount or a percentage but are usually a predetermined amount.
 The average deductible is $500-$1,000.

 The deductible for your policy is determined when you purchase your insurance policy.
 A higher deductible results in a lower premium.
 But make sure your deductible is low enough that you can afford to pay it if you need to repair damage to your home that is covered by your policy.
 Your mortgage company also might put a limit on how high your deductible can be.

 - Regularly check pipes for leaks.
-Avoid flushing foreign objects down toilets and make sure you address any signs of a leak as soon as possible, because even a small leak can cause an exponentially growing amount of damage over time.
+Avoid flushing foreign objects down toilets and make sure you address any signs of a leak as soon as possible because even a small leak can cause an exponentially growing amount of damage over time.

 - Keep an eye out for mildew and mold, and try to scrub it away as soon as possible.
 It can also be a sign of internal water damage.
-If mold keeps appearing in a well ventilated room, it could be a leak that is not visible.
+If mold keeps appearing in a well-ventilated room, it could be a leak that is not visible.
 Ignoring these issues can count as a failure to adequately maintain the home, which can be used to reject insurance claims.

 - If you live in a colder climate, insulating your pipes will help to prevent them from bursting.

-Wind and hail damage.
 An increasingly common cause of damage and source of insurance claims, it makes sense to take steps to ensure your home is protected from storm damage.